Vodafone’s 2018 phone plans

 No wonder Vodafone’s customer numbers are stuck in the doldrums.
 Unless you are seduced by the ‘nice to have’ features Vodafone offers, it often makes more sense to go with a network reseller.
 Kogan and Lebara offer better deals under almost any circumstance.

-Vodafone’s new 2017 postpaid plan range is, at the very least, ‘inspired’ by similar ‘Uncarrier’ activities overseas.
+Vodafone’s postpaid plan range is, at the very least, ‘inspired’ by similar ‘Uncarrier’ activities overseas.
 T-Mobile (who coined that ‘uncarrier‘ phrase did an almost identical thing back in 2013.
 It was only a matter of time before splitting handset and plan came to Australia.

 Vodafone’s SIM Only plans reflect what people are demanding from their phone company.
 The flexibility to tailor their plans and phones exactly as they want to.